Time ticked like every day

 of my younger self?

-My torrid affairs,
+My torrid affair,

 my haughty being?